+Emboar and Darmanitan attack with Fire Blast, which is just as powerful and fairly accurate as in the main game, and hit over one of the largest areas in the game.
 This makes Kai one of the harder warriors to defeat given she gets Darmanitan and her power increases her speed (allowing Fire Blast to hit) and will probably cause your opponent to flinch, so even if you survive the fire blast, your lose a turn for flinching.

 If you're unfortunate enough to be against a Haxorus, run.
 Haxorus uses Outrage, which is strong enough to kill almost anything that isn't a Steel-type, and hits all four tiles adjacent to the user.
 It's drawback is that Haxorus can't move next turn, but they can still attack again.
-This makes any Pokémon with a melee attack doomed to a quick and painful KO, the rest of them will be able to get in one attack out of Outrage's range, but next turn you'd better run.
+This makes any Pokémon with a melee attack doomed to a quick and painful KO, the rest of them will be able to get in one attack out of Outrage's range, but next turn they need to flee.
 And of course Haxorus is a Dragon-type, so it resists several elements and has high HP and defenses.
 If Haxorus is on the attacking side, you have the grace of being allowed to avoid them and run out the clock, but if they're the defender...

 The Legendary Pokémon are hard to track down, but they are worth it.
 As you'd expect, they have high stats, long ranges, high HP, and powerful attacks which can hit multiple enemies at once.
-And once you give them the Guardian Charm, they will redefine the phrase One-Man Army.
+And if you give them the Guardian Charm, they will redefine the phrase One-Man Army.